Bhavani-Chanda/Web-Notebook-Bhavani/reflection.md

 4. Were there other exercises that might have helped you learn this week’s topic a little better?
 - The class lecture and solution videos are really helpful to understand this week concepts.

+### JavaScript(01-04)
+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
+- I watched lecture video to complete this exercise and watched solution videos to check logic for dom.js file.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- This exercise is really helpful because I got to know about javascript.
+It is interesting to eventhandlers and fun to watch output.
+Dom exercise was really interesting.

+3. Was there something that you wish had been explained better?
+- No, everything is great.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- The class lecture and solution videos are really helpful to understand this week concepts.